sweattep/anonymous_quotes/README.md

 >Remember your leaders who taught you the word of God.
 Think of all the good that has come from their lives, and follow the example of their faith.

+>By faith we understand that the entire universe was formed at God's command, that what we now see did not come from anything that can be seen.

 >For everything there is a season, and a time for every matter under heaven: a time to be born, and a time to die;
 a time to plant, and a time to pluck up what is planted;